TRIZ: Use in industry

 Samsung has invested in embedding TRIZ throughout the company.

 BAE Systems and GE also use TRIZ, Mars has documented how TRIZ led to a new patent for chocolate packaging.
 It has been used by Leafield Engineering, Smart Stabilizer Systems, and Buro Happold to solve problems and generate new patents.

 The automakers Rolls-Royce, Ford, and Daimler-Chrysler, Johnson & Johnson, aeronautics companies Boeing, NASA, technology companies Hewlett-Packard, Motorola, General Electric, Xerox, IBM, LG, Intel, Procter & Gamble, Expedia, and Kodak have also used TRIZ methods in projects.

+The industrial case study done at Intel scientifically validated the use and application of TRIZ in the semiconductor and high-tech industries, which was measured to provide significant productivity and profitability gain for the company, officially verified by Intel's Finance to exceed $212.5M in Return on Investment over the course of a 21-month deployment of the methodology across Intel's semiconductor manufacturing eco-system.

-TOP-TRIZ is a modern version of developed and integrated TRIZ methods.
-"TOP-TRIZ includes further development of problem formulation and problem modeling, development of Standard Solutions into Standard Techniques, further development of ARIZ and Technology Forecasting.
+TOP-TRIZ is a version of developed and integrated TRIZ methods promoted by TRIZ Master Zinovy Royzen, it is his version of TRIZ; it is not accepted as the definitive modern method of TRIZ by the International TRIZ Association (MATRIZ) "TOP-TRIZ includes further development of problem formulation and problem modeling, development of Standard Solutions into Standard Techniques, further development of ARIZ and Technology Forecasting.
 TOP-TRIZ has integrated its methods into a universal and user-friendly system for innovation."
 In 1992, several TRIZ practitioners fleeing the collapsing Soviet Union relocated and formed Ideation International.
 They developed I-TRIZ, their version of TRIZ.

 In Liberating Structures, the facilitation method, also called TRIZ, was "inspired by one small element of" the original TRIZ methodology but is used in a distinct context.
 The method helps groups to identify and eliminate counterproductive practices by imagining the worst possible outcomes, recognizing current actions contributing to these scenarios, and designing practical steps to prevent them.
 This participatory approach emphasizes collaborative problem-solving within teams, setting it apart from the engineering-focused origins of the original TRIZ framework.

+Within Spanish-language educational literature, educator Saturnino de la Torre described Diálogo Analógico Creativo (Analogical Creative Dialogue, DAC) as a structured classroom procedure that sequences analogy generation, perspective shifting and guided evaluation to convert initial intuitions into applicable proposals in group settings.
+Although framed for higher education rather than engineering, this approach has been discussed alongside inventive problem-solving frameworks and classroom adaptations that orchestrate divergent and convergent phases in ways comparable to TRIZ-inspired practice.

 The German-based nonprofit European TRIZ Association, founded in 2000, hosts conferences with publications.